obscure-com/ti_touchdb/mobile/noarch/documentation/index.md

 The contents of the current revision of the document; shorthand for `doc.currentRevision.properties`.
 Any keys in the returned dictionary that start with an underscore are TouchDB metadata.

+**revisionHistory**

+array of [`revision`](#revision), read-only.
+Returns an array of available [`revision`](#revision) objects.
+The ordering is essentially arbitrary, but usually chronological unless there has been merging with changes from another server.
+The number of historical revisions available may vary; it depends on how recently the database has been compacted.
+You should not rely on earlier revisions being available, except for those representing unresolved conflicts.

 **userProperties**